DIY Travel Guide Series: 5 Days in Siargao, Philippines for Non-surfers

 Naked Island

 Naked Island is a small sandbar, with white fine sand and surrounded by crystal clear waters.
-Being a sandbar, it doesn’t have any vegetations or trees around so bring an umbrella or tent if you want to stay longer to protect yourself from scorching sun.
+Being a sandbar, it doesn’t have any vegetation or trees around so bring an umbrella or tent if you want to stay longer to protect yourself from the scorching sun.
 It’s great for beach bumming and swimming.

 Dako Island

-Dako literally means big in local dialect.
-It has a beautiful white sand beach for and crystal clear waters swimming.
+Dako means big in local dial etc. It has a beautiful white sand beach for clear water swimming.
 You need to pay a docking fee of Php100 for your rented boat.
-There are available huts/cottages in the island for rental where you can leave your stuff while enjoying the beach.
+There are available huts/cottages in the Osland for rental where you can leave your stuff while enjoying the beach.
 The other side of the island is also a great surfing spot.
-There are several stores in the island operated by the local people who live in the island.
-You can also bring your fresh seafood and meat and there’s a restaurant that can grilled or cooked in the island for a minimal fee.
-There’s is no electricity in the island and locals rely to solar power and generator.
+There are several stories on the island operated by the local people who live in Osland.
+You can also bring your fresh seafood and meat and there’s a restaurant that can grillegrilloked on the island for a minimal fee.
+There’There electricity on the island and locals rony to solar power and generator.

 Guyam Island